alaethiadvoracek/Ajax-review/README.md

+## AJAX

+##NOTES
-npm: tool that helps share javascript modules
+- npm: tool that helps share javascript modules
     - npm site that helps manage packages
 -server.js is javascript being used for project
 - public where you will put requests files that should be publicly available to the public
 - dependencies are used to show that your code requires these things to show code.
+- require has to be the same as what is written in the terminal